nya3jp/tast/docs/test_dependencies.md

 *   `aslr` - Address space layout randomization, which mitigates buffer-overflow attacks, is functional (this is not true for builds with [AddressSanitizer] instrumentation built in).
+*   `auto_update_stable` - No suffix like -kernelnext and -arc-r in the board name.
+    Auto update to a stable version is possible.
 *   `autotest-capability:foo` - An [Autotest capability] named `foo`.
 See below.
 *   `biometrics_daemon` - The ability to process fingerprint authentication.
     This implies the presence of the `biod` package.